pavelsuk/MicroView_I2CMasterSlave/README.md

 ### Schema
 You need to connect both Microviews PIN2->PIN2 and PIN3->PIN3 (see photo).
-If you don't use one power supply, you have to connect at least GND on both Micriviews.
+If you don't use one power supply, you have to connect at least GND on both Microviews.
 ![Photo](/doc/master_slave.png)